 Over the past decade or so, coffee culture in Exeter has really come into its own.
 Throughout the city, there are various independent cafés and coffee houses, each with its own ambiance and vibe.
 Some of my personal favourites in the city when you’re looking to visit Exeter include the Glorious Arthouse (120 Fore Street), Camper Coffee Co.
 (McCoys Arcade), and The Exploding Bakery (Central Station Buildings).

 First used as a port during prehistoric times, Exeter Quay is also often referred to as ‘Exeter quayside’.
 Located alongside the River Exe, the waterway from which Exeter gets its name, commercial shipping had largely subsisded here by the 19th-century in favour of rail.
 A hand operated ferry known as ‘Butts Ferry’ is one of the last of its kind to still be in operation in the UK to this day.

 Today, the ancient quayside lies just a ten-minute downhill walk from the city centre.
 Once there, it feels like you’ve left the city entirely and are instead in an oasis of calm populated by offbeat cafés and antique shops.
 Come night time and the place is teeming with bars, clubs, and is the perfect place to enjoy dinner with friends by the water’s edge.
 Dragon boat and canoe races are also held here at certain points during the year.

-Festivals held throughout the year
+#4 Festivals are held in Exeter throughout the year

 If you’re a fan of food, music, or local brews, then Exeter has you covered.
 Throughout the year, countless festivals celebrating local life are held in various places across the Devonian capital.
 Of all the reasons to visit Exeter, its many fairs are a good one!